andrewpillar/cli/readme.md

 })
 ```

 Handlers can also be set on flags.
 A flag handler will be passed the flag, and the command which had that flag passed to it.
 Setting the `Exclusive` property on the given `cli.Flag` type to `true` will prevent the command which passed the flag from running.
-This is useful if you want to display usage information for that command via `--help` flag for example without having the command itself be run.
+This is useful if you want to display usage information for that command via a `--help` flag without having the command itself be run.

 ```go
 c := cli.New()